Clean Room and Classification: Summary of 4 Different Standards

 Cn – Maximum concentration (Particles per m3)

-EEC outlined guidelines more stringent than US FED STD 209E and laid down clean room and classification based on two conditions
+The EU guidelines are tighter than US FED STD 209E and laid down clean room and classification based on two conditions:

-- During Operation – where installed equipment working with personnel presence.
+- In Operation – Running equipment with personnel presence.

-– Final product packaging or the processing is done in the Grade A area.
+- Final product packaging and processing are done in the Grade A area.

-– Final product loading, unloading is done in the Grade B area.
+- Final product loading and unloading are done in the Grade B area.

-– Downstream Process operations performed in the Grade D followed by the Grade C area.
+- Downstream Process operations performed in Grade D followed by Grade C area.

 How are clean rooms classified?